lightning/bolts/07-routing-gossip.md

-The creating node MUST set `node-id-1` and `node-id-2` to the public keys of the two nodes who are operating the channel, such that `node-id-1` is the numerically-lesser of the two DER encoded keys. ascending numerical order, and MUST set `bitcoin-key-1` and `bitcoin-key-2` to `funding-pubkey`s of `node-id-1` and `node-id-2` respectively.
+The creating node MUST set `node-id-1` and `node-id-2` to the public keys of the two nodes who are operating the channel, such that `node-id-1` is the numerically-lesser of the two DER encoded keys sorted in ascending numerical order, and MUST set `bitcoin-key-1` and `bitcoin-key-2` to `funding-pubkey`s of `node-id-1` and `node-id-2` respectively.